joangrigorov/uva-re-2016/Week-4/assignments.md

 The DLO should:

 1. Insure real-time information supply to students
-2. Be a centralized place for a variaty of course related actions, such as:
+2. Be a centralized place for a variety of course related actions, such as:
   - Homework descriptions access
   - Learning materials
   - Notifications/Announcements
   - Grading
-  - Interstudent communication
+  - Inter-student communication

 ## To make that new system a reality: which features / services should the new DLO offer.
 And what are the requirements for those features.